robertopreste/mitoviz/README.rst

     $ mitoviz sample.vcf

-An image named ``mitoviz.png`` will be created in the current directory.
+An image named ``mitoviz.png`` will be created in the current directory; if you want to provide a specific filename where the plot will be saved, just add the ``--output`` option with the desired

-If you want to provide a specific filename where the plot will be saved, just add the ``--output`` option with the desired path:
+path:

 .. code-block:: console